Vermont Railway: Traffic

-The Vermont Railway moves a wide variety of freight, as well as furnishing track to an Amtrak passenger train, the Ethan Allen Express.
+VTR moves a wide variety of freight and has also hosted Amtrak's Ethan Allen Express service since 1996.
 VTR moves large amounts of stone products from quarries in western Vermont, largely limestone in the form of slurry from OMYA mines north of Rutland.
 VTR also moves large amounts of petroleum products into Vermont, including unit trains of fuel oil from Albany, New York, to Burlington.
 VTR operates the Champlain Valley Dinner Train, which runs from Burlington to Middlebury.